spacetelescope/jwst/docs/jwst/ramp_fitting/description.rst

 using the array-based functionality of numpy.
 The size of the block depends on the image size and the number of groups.

+Upon successful completion of this step, the status keyword S_RAMP will be set to "COMPLETE".

 Multiprocessing
 ===============
 This step has the option of running in multiprocessing mode.
 In that mode it will